Three Peaks Challenge Ltd logo

 Not sure self-organised is right for you?

-If you're new to long-distance walking, unfamiliar with navigation, or simply want to focus on the challenge without the logistics, our guided events provide checkpoints with hot food, professional support crew, and everything you need — from just £80 per person.
+If you're new to long-distance walking, unfamiliar with navigation, or simply want to focus on the walk rather than logistics, our guided events provide checkpoints with hot food, professional support crew and structured event support from £80 per person.

 View guided event dates →